snapappointments/bootstrap-select/docs/docs/index.md

 ---

-Bootstrap-select requires bootstrap and jquery.
 Create your `<select>` with the `.selectpicker` class.
 The data-api will automatically theme these elements.

 ```html
 <select class="selectpicker">